kvark128/LKFCoder/readme.md

 LKFCoder is a utility for encoding and decoding files of LKF format.

 ## Building
 The utility has no third-party dependencies and compiled on any platform, where the golang compiler is available.
-To do this, use the following command:
+To do this, use the following commands:

+	go get github.com/kvark128/LKFCoder
-go build
+	go install LKFCoder

 ## Using
 The first argument of program specifies the required action: decode or encode.